Rumblero/theyogaclubbarcelona/README.md

 # theyogaclubbarcelona
-Website I made for the Yoga project of my girlfriend
+Website I made for THE YOGA CLUB BARCELONA